dcos/demos/1.8/sensoranalytics/README.md

 $ curl -o example_data.json https://www.odaa.dk/api/action/datastore_search?resource_id=b3eeb0ff-c8a8-4824-99d6-e0a3747c8b0d&limit=5
 ```

-Note that the data source is updated roughly every 5 min, something to be taken into account when showing the demo.
+Note that the data source is updated roughly every 5 min, something to be taken into account when using the demo.

 ## Install